2025 NWSHA Indoor Rep Season - EOI for volunteers

 NWSHA Team Managers must have a valid WWCC (Working With Children Check).

-It is expected that NWSHA Team Managers will need to dedicate a minimum of 2 hours per week through the representative season, as well as dedicated time for the duration of the tournaments/carnivals.
+It is expected that NWSHA Team Managers will need to dedicate approximately 2 hours per week through the representative season, as well as dedicated time for the duration of the tournaments/carnivals.

 Key Responsibilities (including though not limited to) -